-Two members of Team IMAGE go head-to-head, tackling one of the biggest questions from the office kitchen – namely, whether naps are a good or a bad thing
+Two members of Team IMAGE go head-to-head, tackling one of the biggest questions from the office group chat – namely, whether naps are a good or a bad thing

 Naps are good

 Naps are great.
 Not only do they give us a break from the hubbub of everyday life; they also boost our mood and help us to perform better.
 A study published in the June 2019 issue of Psychologies magazine says a 20-minute nap can boost brain productivity by up to 40%.

 What's more, it goes on to say how napping in the afternoon is more beneficial than staying in bed for an extra 20-minutes each morning.
 Our brains need time to switch off and reboot; the turn-it-off-and-on-again method doesn't just work on computers, you know.

 Sleep can also improve our memory and creativity (which many of us could do with, considering smartphone usage is limiting our cognitive capacity).
 In a report published by Harvard Medical School, Dr Harvey B. Simon said, “Even a brief nap may boost learning, memory, and creative problem-solving.
 In a German study, a six-minute snooze helped volunteers recall a list of 30 words they had memorized earlier."

 He added, "California researchers gave volunteers a series of creative problems in the morning before being tested late in the afternoon.
 Half the volunteers were asked to stay awake during the day, the others were encouraged to nap.
 Those whose naps were long enough to enter REM sleep (the dream stage) did 40% better on the test than nappers who didn’t get any REM sleep and non-nappers."

 If you still need convincing, some of the world’s most impressive thinkers and leaders were nappers.
 The National Sleep Foundation says Albert Einstein, Thomas Edison and Winston Churchill were all fond of an afternoon kip, and I can understand why.